silshack/summer2017/_posts/exercises/2017-05-30-clicky-turtles.md

 * Add your own new module (i.e. `mymodule.py`) and `import` something from it.
 You could even put your clicky function there to keep your code clean and readable.

+## Option 1 Starter

-Use this starter code unless you feel like coding from scratch:
+Use this Clicky starter code unless you feel like coding from scratch:

 <iframe src="https://trinket.io/embed/python/fbf0c594fd" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+## Option 2 Starter

+<iframe src="https://trinket.io/embed/python/a49153e12a" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>